LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

         the mass-matrix-vector product in the ``SUNLinearSolver``
         object used by the ARKLS interface.

+   **Notes:**
-   **Notes:** There is no default finite difference quotient for *mtimes*, so if using the ARKLS mass matrix solver interface with NULL-valued SUNMATRIX input :math:`M`, and this routine is called with NULL-valued *mtimes*, an error will occur.
+      There is no default finite difference quotient for *mtimes*, so if using the ARKLS mass matrix solver interface with NULL-valued SUNMATRIX input :math:`M`, and this routine is called with NULL-valued *mtimes*, an error will occur.
 A user may specify ``NULL`` for *mtsetup*.

       This function must be called *after* the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKStepSetMassLinearSolver()`.

-   The function types :c:type:`ARKLsMassTimesSetupFn` and :c:type:`ARKLsMassTimesVecFn` are described in Section :numref:`Usage.ARKStep.UserSupplied`.
+      The function types :c:type:`ARKLsMassTimesSetupFn` and
+      :c:type:`ARKLsMassTimesVecFn` are described in
+      :numref:`ARKODE.Usage.UserSupplied`.

-.. _Usage.ARKStep.ARKLsInputs.Iterative:
+.. _ARKODE.Usage.ARKStep.ARKLsInputs.Iterative:

 Optional inputs for iterative ``SUNLinearSolver`` modules
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""